trinamic/TOSV-Firmware/README.md

-# TrinamicOpenSourceVentilator-TOSV
+# TOSV-Firmware

-Trinamic Open Source Ventilator - TOSV
+TOSV - Firmware

 ## Setup
 To clone this repository, use the following command in order to clone submodules recursively:
-`git clone --recurse-submodules git@github.com:trinamic/TrinamicOpenSourceVentilator-TOSV.git`
+`git clone --recurse-submodules git@github.com:trinamic/TOSV-Firmware.git`

 ## Changelog